ENGR599/engr599.github.io/syllabus.md

 # ENGR 399/599 "Hardware Security" Syllabus

-Revision: F2024.1
+Revision: F2025.1

 ## Description

-This course provides a board, comprehensive, and practical overview of hardware security with the goal of helping students understand the role of how hardware and hardware/software interaction impact the overall system security.
-This course gives an overview of known attack methodologies and countermeasure for a variety of computer hardware.
+This course provides a broad, comprehensive, and practical overview of hardware security with the goal of helping students understand the role of how hardware and hardware/software interaction impact the overall system security.
+This course gives an overview of known attack methodologies and countermeasures for a variety of computer hardware.
 It will teach how to identify key hardware security issues and develop effective countermeasures at each level of hardware abstraction.